How Enamel Protects Your Teeth

-What happens when tooth enamel is damaged?
-The inner layer gets exposed, and decay can start.
-Cavities aren't the only problem.
+When enamel is damaged, the tooth's inner layer gets exposed and decay can start.
+Cavities aren't the only problem, though.

-Teeth with damaged enamel can react to extreme heat or cold.
+Affected teeth may feel more sensitive to heat or cold.
 Eating ice cream or sipping hot coffee can be a pain, or at least unpleasant.

-After you eat, bacteria in your mouth feast on sugars from sweet foods and starches.
-This makes acids that can destroy enamel.
+After you eat, bacteria in your mouth feast on sugars from sweets and starches.
+This makes acids that can destroy your teeth's outer layer.
 The green rods in this slide are bacteria that cause mild gum disease, also called gingivitis.

 The acids in sodas, juices, and drinks are harmful, too.
 Some are harsher than battery acid.
-Over time, they cause erosion, shrinking the size of the tooth.
+Over time, they cause erosion, wearing down the tooth.

-Why?
-Sipping wine many times a day -- and swishing it in the mouth -- exposes the enamel to harmful acids.
+Drinking it many times a day -- and swishing it in your mouth -- puts your enamel in contact with harmful acids.

-That’s why it’s better to drink a glass of wine, soda, or sweet tea with a meal instead of sipping it over several hours.
+It’s better to have a glass of wine, soda, or sweet tea with a meal instead of sipping it over several hours.

 Eating and Digestive Problems

-Some health conditions can damage tooth enamel.
+Some health conditions can damage enamel, too.
 This slide shows erosion from the eating disorder bulimia, caused when stomach acid enters the mouth because of frequent vomiting.

 Acid reflux, stomach problems, and other eating disorders can have this effect.